 Learning the meaning of words is essential to successful communication.
-An underappreciated fact that complicates word learning is the ubiquity of polysemous words, which are words with multiple conventional meanings (or "senses") that are related to one another (Durkin & Manning, 1989; McCarthy, 1997; Fellbaum, 1998; Rodd, Gaskell & Marslen-Wilson, 2002).
-It has been estimated that between 40% to 84% of English words have polysemous senses (Durkin & Manning, 1989; McCarthy, 1997; Fellbaum, 1998; Rodd, Gaskell & Marslen-Wilson, 2002; Zipf, 1945).
+An underappreciated fact that complicates word learning is the ubiquity of polysemous words, which are words with multiple conventional meanings (or "senses") that are related to one another (Baayen, Piepenbrock, & Van Rijn, 1993; Durkin & Manning, 1989; Fellbaum, 1998; McCarthy, 1997; Rodd, Gaskell, & Marslen-Wilson, 2002).
+It has been estimated that between 40 to 84% of English words have polysemous senses (Durkin & Manning, 1989; Fellbaum, 1998; McCarthy, 1997; Rodd et al., 2002; Zipf, 1945).
 Extended senses can be evoked spontaneously in certain predictable ways (Nunberg, 1979; Pustejovsky, 1991; Rabagliati, Marcus, & Pylkkänen, 2010).
 For example, we can refer to a work of art by the artist's name (a Picasso), and as long as the context makes it clear that the name refers to an artist, we can do this without having witnessed the name used this way previously (e.g., A Chella Man sold for a thousand dollars).
-Recent work has demonstrated that children are able to take advantage of this type of productive or "regular" polysemy as they prefer a regular extension of a word's meaning over a semantically unrelated extension (Rabagliati et al., 2010; Srinivasan, Berner, & Rabagliati, 2018; Srinivasan & Snedeker, 2011; Srinivasan & Snedeker 2014; Srinivasan, Al-Mughairy, Foushee, & Barner, 2017).
+Recent work has demonstrated that children are able to take advantage of this type of productive or "regular" polysemy as they unrelated extension (Rabagliati et al., 2010; Srinivasan, Al-Mughairy, Foushee, & Barner, 2017; Srinivasan, Berner, & Rabagliati, 2019; Srinivasan & Snedeker, 2011, 2014).
 That is, when a novel word is illustrated with one sense, children may expect the word to apply in a way that is systematically related.
-For instance, a word that refers to a certain material can be extended to apply to an object made of that material (as exists for the English words, glass and tin; Srinivasan et al., 2018); a word that refers to an animal can be extended to apply to the meat of that animal (as exists for chicken; Srinivasan & Snedeker, 2014); the word for a container can be used to refer to the container's contents (e.g., wash vs. pour a bowl; Rabagliati et al., 2010); a word for an object can be used to refer to the object's abstract content (e.g., a heavy vs. interesting book; Srinivasan & Snedeker, 2011); and a word for a tool can be used to refer to an action performed with that tool (a hammer, to hammer; Srinivasan et al., 2017).
+For instance, a word that refers to a certain material can be extended to apply to an object made of that material (as exists for the English words, glass and tin; Srinivasan et al., 2019); a word that refers to an animal can be extended to apply to the meat of that animal (as exists for chicken; Srinivasan & Snedeker, 2014); the word for a container can be used to refer to the container's contents (e.g., wash vs. pour a bowl; Rabagliati et al., 2010); a word for an object can be used to refer to the object's abstract content (e.g., a heavy vs. interesting book; Srinivasan & Snedeker, 2011); and a word for a tool can be used to refer to an action performed with that tool (a hammer, to hammer; Srinivasan et al., 2017).
 While these studies involved exposing children to novel words, each of the semantic relationships between familiar and new meanings already exists in English and is likely known by children, as exemplified by the instances provided.
 These same extension patterns appear in other languages as well, suggesting that they may be predictable (Srinivasan & Rabagliati, 2015).